uxai/non-profit-bloggers/README.md

 ### 📬 Submit your website
 Create a Pull request or create a new issue with the following information:
+If you want to invite someone who doesn't have github - file a [ticket here](https://todo.sr.ht/~cendol/non-profit-bloggers)
 1. Category
 2. Title of the blog
 3. URL